fanoframework/fanoframework.github.io/working-with-controllers/index.md

 `IRouteHandler` is basis of all route handler.
 When you set route, you must pass instance of class that implements `IRouteHandler`.

 Fano Framework provides base controller in `TController` class that implements `IRouteHandler`.
 But of course, you are free to implements your own.

+## Using TController class

+`TController` class is built-in class that provides ability for route handler to works with view and middlewares.

+Except for simple route handler which display static view, you are very likely need to extends this class as `TController` by defaut, does very little job, which is returning response from `IView` instance.